OPS-E2E-PPE/PowerShell-Docs/reference/7.0/PSReadLine/Set-PSReadLineOption.md

 thrown, validation fails and the error is reported.

 Before throwing an exception, the validation handler can place the cursor at the point of the error to make it easier to fix.
-A validation handler can also change the command line, such as to correct common typographical errors.
+A validation handler can also change the command line to correct common typographical errors.

 **ValidateAndAcceptLine** is used to avoid cluttering your history with commands that can't work.